-If you found today’s post valuable, would you do us a solid and share it on Facebook?
+If you found today’s post on customer acquisition valuable, would you do us a solid and share it on Facebook?
 You will be helping out your followers, too – by giving them great advice to grow their business!

 Click the button right below to share the post – it will only take a few seconds.